SgtMurv/score-keeper/README.md

-# Cheese on Wheels
+# Scorekeeper
-A simple mobile game where your car passenger can keep score when playing cheese on wheels on the road.
+A simple app to help keep score of all the games you play.

-# How to play?
-1. When you see a yellow car shout: "Cheese on Wheels!".

-2. Then you get a point.

-3. Repeat steps 1 & 2 until the journey is over or you get bored.

 # SvelteKit Commands